iain/stots/README.md

 Stots is a dashboard that combines activity on different services into one nice dashboard.

+Current status: Brain fart, experimental stuff and so on.

 ## Features

 ### Show overviews of activity on different services per project